nazarsosyak/adav-group/example.md

 **initiate**, **amplify** or **propagate** financial stress within the market.
 This helps us find **super-spreaders** in the network.

 For each case, we used **50 representative tickers** for the sake of visualization.
-All the tickers are accessible through the **Ticker Dictonary** on the right of the page, providing insightful information about every single one of them.
+All the tickers are accessible through the **Ticker Dictionary** on the right of the page, providing insightful information about every single one of them.

 ### Infection state classification